 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

-- Leave care under a Special Guardianship Order or a Residence Order
+- £2,345 per pupil for looked after children who: Have been looked after for 1 day or more; are adopted; leave care under a Special Guardianship Order or a Residence Order

 School accountability for the pupil premium